IAMconsortium/pyam/doc/source/data.rst

 This feature can be used, for example, to distinguish between multiple climate models providing different values for the variable :code:`Temperature|Global Mean`.
-It can also be used to represent "representative timeslices", e.g., "summer-day", "winter-night", ... by adding an extra-column "subannual".
+It can also be used to describe "representative timeslices", e.g., "summer-day", "winter-night", ... by adding an extra-column "subannual".

 .. warning::